close up photo of an eye

 Why It’s Not Such A Bad Thing To Be “Powerless”

 Please note this is a partnered post and may contain affiliate links.
 Pixabay – CC0 Licence In a world where big things seem to happen more or less everyday, it’s easy to feel overwhelmed.
-We’ve all grown up with messages around us telling us that we can do anything, we can change the world and … More Why It’s Not Such A Bad Thing To Be “Powerless”
+We’ve all grown up with messages around us telling us that we can do anything, we can change the world and that we are the future.
+Then we see the inequality, … Continue reading Why It’s Not Such A Bad Thing To Be “Powerless”

 How to Embrace Change

 Life is constant change, Buddha and Aristotle already said it: change is a fact of life.
 But change has also been accelerating in recent decades.
 Massive disruption across the social, technological, political and environmental dimensions of our lives means that we are constantly trying to figure out how best to manage uncertainty.
-And for someone … More How to Embrace Change
+And for someone it can be scary.
+The origin of this fear can … Continue reading How to Embrace Change